NHS Grampian clinicians warn of lack of staff in emergency departments

-Senior doctors in NHS Grampian claim management is ignoring safety concerns about the lack of staff in accident and emergency departments.
+Senior doctors at NHS Grampian have claimed management is ignoring concerns about the lack of staff in accident and emergency departments.

-The medics said staff shortages meant two A&Es in Aberdeen and Elgin have no senior registrars on shift to make key decisions about patients for the majority of weekend night shifts.
+The medics say staff shortages at mean the A&Es in Aberdeen and Elgin have no senior registrars on shift to make key decisions for the majority of weekend night shifts.

 In a statement, NHS Grampian said it was aware of the problem and was in the process of expanding the workforce.